Safety for the Good Operation of the Overhead Crane

 - drag the goods obliquely.

-- explosive, flammable and dangerous materials without protective measures (unless you have special equipment for this type of loads)
+- explosive, flammable, and dangerous materials without protective measures (unless you have special equipment for this type of load)

-- There is a great wear for the steel cable.
+- There is great wear for the steel cable.

 - the lifting mechanism would be damaged.